Location: The University of Sheffield Campus

 Lee Dirks Award for Best Paper

 Sponsored by Microsoft, this award is presented to the author(s) of the conference’s most outstanding completed research paper, as judged by the Papers and Program Chairs.
-The award includes a prize of $5,000 U.S. The award was announced during the opening plenary session on Wednesday, 22 March.
-This award honors the memory of Lee Dirks, long-time friend and supporter of the iConference.
+The award includes a prize of $5,000 U.S. This award honors the memory of Lee Dirks, long-time friend and supporter of the iConference.
 Click here for past winners.

 Runners Up, in alphabetical order: